 The assessment ordinance would take effect, locking in the method the city uses to charge and collect district costs from affected properties.

-If rejected or delayed
+If it had been rejected or delayed

 Potential Pros